 How much does it cost to start an LLC in Washington DC?

-The filing fee for Washington DC LLCs is $220.
-Using a recommended LLC filing service like ZenBusiness starts at $39 + state fees.
+The cost to form a Washington DC LLC is $99.
+Using a recommended LLC filing service like Northwest Registered Agent.

 How long does it take to get an LLC in Washington DC?